Cube moves for $s$-embeddings and $\alpha$-realizations: Definitions

 We now define the property that we want to study on $\alpha$-quads, which we call the \emph{flip property}.
 This property states that it is possible to perform a \emph{cube move} like that of Figure~\ref{fig:YDelta} locally on the realization or embedding, while keeping the global structure unchanged.

-\begin{definition} For any $\alpha \in \overline{\R}$, the set of $\alpha$-realizations is said to satisfy the \emph{flip property} if, for any six distinct points in the plane $A_1,A_2,\dots,A_6$, no three of them being aligned, the following are equivalent: \begin{itemize} \item There exists a point $A_0$ such that $A_0,A_1,\dots,A_6$ is an $\alpha$-realization of the graph on the left-hand side of Figure~\ref{fig:YDelta}; \item There exists a point $A_7$ such that $A_1,\dots,A_7$ is an $\alpha$-realization of the graph on the right-hand side of Figure~\ref{fig:YDelta}. \end{itemize}
+\begin{definition} For any $\alpha \in \overline{\R}$, the set of all $\alpha$-realizations is said to satisfy the \emph{flip property} if, for any six distinct points in the plane $A_1,A_2,\dots,A_6$ such that $A_1,A_3,A_5$ (resp. $A_2,A_4,A_6$) are not aligned, the following are equivalent: \begin{itemize} \item there exists a point $A_0$ such that $A_0,A_1,\dots,A_6$ is an $\alpha$-realization of the graph on the left-hand side of Figure~\ref{fig:YDelta}; \item there exists a point $A_7$ such that $A_1,\dots,A_7$ is an $\alpha$-realization of the graph on the right-hand side of Figure~\ref{fig:YDelta}. \end{itemize}

 The set of $\alpha$-embeddings is said to satisfy the \emph{proper flip property} if, in the equivalence of Definition \ref{def:flipproperty}, it is also required that the figures are $\alpha$-embeddings, and that each of the quadrilaterals is proper, with its boundary vertices oriented in the same order as in Figure~\ref{fig:YDelta}.